Populating 3D Scenes by Learning Human-Scene Interaction: Method

 Our goal is to learn a probabilistic function from body pose and shape to the feature space of contact and semantics.
 That is, given a body, we want to sample labelings of the vertices corresponding to likely scene contacts and their corresponding semantic label.
 Note that this function, once learned, only takes the body as input and not a scene -- it is a {\it body-centric} representation.

-To train this we use the \prox \cite{PROX:2019} dataset , which contains bodies in \threeD scenes.
+To train this we use the \prox \cite{PROX:2019} dataset, which contains bodies in \threeD scenes.
 We also use the scene semantic annotations from the \proxe dataset \cite{zhang2020generating}.
+For each body mesh $\meshBody$, we factor out the global translation and rotation $R_y$ and $R_z$ around the $y$ and $z$ axes.
+The rotation $R_x$ around the $x$ axis is essential for the model to differentiate between, \eg, standing up and lying down.

 Given pose and shape parameters in a given training frame, we compute a $\meshBody = M(\theta,\beta,\psi)$.
 This gives vertices $\bodyV$ from which we compute the \featMap that encodes whether each $\queryBodyV$ is in contact with the scene or not, and the semantic label of the scene contact point $\closestSceneP$.

 We train a conditional Variational Autoencoder (cVAE), where we condition the \featMap on the vertex positions, $\bodyV$, which are a function of the body pose and shape parameters.
-We train the cVAE by optimizing the encoder and decoder parameters to minimize $\mathcal{L}_{\mathrm{total}}$ using gradient descent:
+Training optimizes the encoder and decoder parameters to minimize $\mathcal{L}_{\mathrm{total}}$ using gradient descent:

 where $\hat{\featCon}$ and $\hat{\featSem}$ are the reconstructed contact and semantic labels, {\it KL} denotes the Kullback Leibler divergence, and $\mathcal{L}_{rec}$ denotes the reconstruction loss.
 BCE and CCE are the binary and categorical cross entropies respectively.
-The $\alpha$ is a hyperparameter inspired by Gaussian $\beta$-VAEs \cite{higgins2017beta}, which regularizes the solution; here $\alpha=0.1$. $\mathcal{L}_{rec}$ encourages the reconstructed samples to resemble the input, while $\mathcal{L}_{KL}$ encourages $Q(z|x,\theta)$ to match a prior distribution over $z$, which is Gaussian in our case.
+The $\alpha$ is a hyperparameter inspired by Gaussian $\beta$-VAEs \cite{higgins2017beta}, which regularizes the solution; here $\alpha=0.05$. $\mathcal{L}_{rec}$ encourages the reconstructed samples to resemble the input, while $\mathcal{L}_{KL}$ encourages $Q(z|\feat,\bodyV)$ to match a prior distribution over $z$, which is Gaussian in our case.
+We set the values of $\lambda_c$ and $\lambda_s$ to $1$.

 Since $f$ is defined on the vertices of the body mesh $\meshBody$, this enables us to use graph convolution as our building block for our VAE.
 Specifically, we use the Spiral Convolution formulation introduced in \cite{bouritsas2019neural, gong2019spiralnet++}.
 The spiral convolution operator for node $i$ in the body mesh is defined as: